-Go Ahead’s Area Manager Brandon traveled to Canada on his most recent tour—see what he thought of the trip and get a glimpse of the sheer beauty of the Canadian Rockies.
+Go Ahead’s Area Manager Brandon made a trip to Canada—see what he thought of the trip and get a glimpse of the sheer beauty of the Canadian Rockies.

-I was fortunate enough to join a great group on our Canadian Rockies: Banff, Jasper & Vancouver tour this past September.
+I was fortunate enough to join a great group on our Canadian Rockies: Banff, Jasper & Vancouver tour.
 Western Canada had been high on my list for years, so I wasn’t ignorant to its reputation, but I was overwhelmed by how much this trip moved me.

 There wasn’t a day, or sometimes an hour, that would pass without the chance to enjoy a beautiful vista, take a deep breath of the freshest air I’ve ever experienced, or learn about the geological or settlement history of Western Canada.
 I could go on and on about these experiences, but I’ve narrowed it down to the five most unforgettable moments of my trip.